 We understand you may be anxious to visit your loved one and know they are looking forward to seeing you as well.
 We are complying with new visitation orders from the Chief Medical Officer of Health, with some modifications.
 As always, our main focus and priority are to ensure the safety and wellbeing of our residents and employees, and to prevent the spread of COVID-19 within our sites.

-You can review the visitation guidelines for sites here.
 We ask that you carefully review the process for scheduling a visit, as well as the steps we are taking to ensure all of our residents remain safe, which remains our highest priority.

 How will Bethany communicate with families through this pandemic?